jnozzi/cocoadev.com/markdown/ParseDSStoreFiles.md

 ----

 Interesting...
-In term of what some of the attributes are see http://developer.apple.com/documentation/Carbon/Reference/Finder_Interface/Reference/reference.html  -- General/RbrtPntn
+In term of what some of the attributes are see http://developer.apple.com/documentation/Carbon/Reference/Finder_Interface/Reference/reference.html  -- RbrtPntn

 ----

-The General/OStypes I'm seeing don't really match anything listed on that page, so I don't think that's quite it...
-Although a lot of this is very obvious, or should become obvious with a little bit of experimentation. - General/WAHa
+The OStypes I'm seeing don't really match anything listed on that page, so I don't think that's quite it...
+Although a lot of this is very obvious, or should become obvious with a little bit of experimentation. - WAHa